vrsreeganesh/vrsreeganesh.github.io/README.md

 # About Me
-*TLDR: I'm pretty good at context-agnostic Signal Processing and a **broad** range of related domains.*
+*TL;DR: I'm pretty good at context-agnostic Signal Processing, Applied Machine Learning and High Performance Computing.*

-I am a graduate student in the Department of Electrical and Computer Engineering at Boston University, previously interned at Intuitive Surgical, in the division of the Advanced Imaging and Intelligence for Summer 2024.
+I am a *Master of Science: Electrical and Computer Engineering* graduate from the Department of Electrical and Computer Engineering at Boston University, previously interned at Intuitive Surgical, in the division of the Advanced Imaging and Intelligence for Summer 2024.
 My academic background, expertise, and interests are primarily centered around the domains of Applied Signal Processing and AI.

-In addition, I have gained valuable experience and proficiency in the fields of Computer Vision, Computational Imaging, Autonomous Driving, Audio, SONAR and High-Performance-Computing Programming.
+My endeavours has also allowed me to gain valuable experience and proficiency in the fields of Computer Vision, Computational Imaging, Autonomous Driving, Audio, SONAR and High-Performance-Computing Programming.
 I firmly believe that the successful research and development of projects necessitates a deep understanding of a core domain, complemented by a working knowledge of related domains.
 Thus my project selection approach is rooted in fundamental principles rather than being constrained by specific domains.

 ## Research Interests
 Due to my interest in applied signal processing, most of my projects lies in Signal & Image Processing, Computer Vision, Robotic Perception, Machine & Deep Learning.

 ### Key Expertise:
 - *Domains*: Signal Processing: Audio, Speech and Image, Computational Imaging, Machine Learning, Machine Vision, Supervised, Unsupervised, and Reinforcement Learning.
-- *Tools*: Matlab, Matlab Executable CUDA(MexCuda), Numpy, SciPy, PyTorch, CUDA, CuBLAS, Nvidia Performance Primitives (NPP).
+- *Tools*: Matlab, Matlab Executable CUDA(MexCuda), Numpy, SciPy, PyTorch, CUDA, CuBLAS, Nvidia Performance Primitives (NPP), LibTorch (C++ backend/API to PyTorch).
 - *Programming Languages*: C, C++, CUDA, Python, Matlab, and Bash

 ## Education